-As the year winds down, we would also like to offer gentle reminder of certain year-end financial actions you could take to optimize your financial position well.
-These would include voluntary contribution to your Medisave if you have not hit the Basic Healthcare Sum, top up your CPF SA or RA to the Full Retirement Sum or Enhanced Retirement Sum.
+As the year winds down, we would also like to offer a gentle reminder of certain year-end financial actions you could take to optimize your financial position well.
+These would include a voluntary contribution to your Medisave if you have not hit the Basic Healthcare Sum, top up your CPF SA or RA to the Full Retirement Sum or Enhanced Retirement Sum.
 Doing this would allow you to enjoy tax relief, reducing your taxable income, thereby paying less income tax.

 To gain further tax relief, you could also contribute to your SRS.

 SRS stands for Supplementary Retirement Scheme, which is a voluntary scheme to encourage individuals to save for retirement, over and above their CPF savings.